PamtheHam/SQL-Employee-Tracker/README.md

 ## Getting Started

-You’ll need to use the [MySQL2 package](https://www.npmjs.com/package/mysql2) to connect to your MySQL database and perform queries, the [Inquirer package](https://www.npmjs.com/package/inquirer) to interact with the user via the command line, and the [console.table package](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.

-**Important**: You will be committing a file that contains your database credentials.
-Make sure that your MySQL password is not used for any other personal accounts, because it will be visible on GitHub.
-In upcoming lessons, you will learn how to better secure this password, or you can start researching npm packages now that could help you.

 You might also want to make your queries asynchronous.
 MySQL2 exposes a `.promise()` function on Connections to upgrade an existing non-Promise connection to use Promises.
 To learn more and make your queries asynchronous, refer to the [npm documentation on MySQL2](https://www.npmjs.com/package/mysql2).

 You might want to use a separate file that contains functions for performing specific SQL queries you'll need to use.
 A constructor function or class could be helpful for organizing these.
 You might also want to include a `seeds.sql` file to pre-populate your database, making the development of individual features much easier.